Extensible Type-Safe Error Handling in Haskell

 and From

-conversion from one error to another.
-Among other things, the error-chain
+ease the conversion from one error to another.
+Among other things, the

-basically your own and the one defined by the crates you are using.
+errors types, basically your own and the one defined by the crates you are

 I see several drawbacks to this approach.
 First, it is extensible if you take the time to modify the wrapper type each time you want to consider a new error type.
 Second, either you can either use one error type or every error type.